hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/iroha.md

 ### Description of the Change
-Adds iroha commands and queries to burrow integration Examples for the integration have also been added
+Adds Iroha commands and queries to burrow integration Examples for the integration have also been added
+List of commands/queries integrated:
+1)Add Asset
+2)Add Peer
+2)Add signatory
+4)Append Role
+5)Create Account
+6)Create Asset
+7)Create Domain
+8)Detach Role
+9)Remove peer
+10)Remove Signatory
+11)Set Account Detail
+12)Set Account Quorum
+13)Subtract Asset
+14)Transfer Asset
+15)Get Account
+16)Get Block
+17)Get Signatories
+18)Get Account Asset
+19)Get Account detail
+20)Get Asset Info
+21)Get Role
+22)Get Role Permissions
+23)Get Peers

 <!-- We must be able to understand the design of your change from this description.
 If we can't get a good idea of what the code will be doing from the description here, the pull request may be closed at the maintainers' discretion. -->
 <!-- Keep in mind that the maintainer reviewing this PR may not be familiar with or have worked with the code here recently, so please walk us through the concepts. -->